 - Secured summary judgment on behalf of a long-term care pharmacy provider accused of improperly maintaining a pharmaceutical recycling program in violation of the federal FCA.

 - Resolved an FCA case pursued against a large integrated care provider alleging improper coding and billing of certain medical services over the course of multiple years.
 We handled the investigation pursued by the U.S. Department of Justice (DOJ), leading to the government’s decision to decline to intervene in the case, and then defended the subsequent qui tam litigation, which was settled prior to trial.

-- Successfully concluded a multidefendant litigation brought under federal and multiple state FCAs, alleging fraudulent submissions in connection with the Medicare Risk Adjustment Program, prior to trial with our client being responsible for just a small percentage of the overall settlement.
+- Successfully concluded prior to trial a multidefendant litigation brought under federal and multiple state FCAs, alleging fraudulent submissions in connection with the Medicare Risk Adjustment Program, with our client being responsible for just 5 percent of the overall settlement.